 The combination of all three factors results in an effective learning experience.
 It also includes various basic concepts which manifest in the learner.

-- Observational Learning: This type of learning refers to the ability of individuals to gain knowledge through the observation of others’ behaviour.
+Observational Learning: This type of learning refers to the ability of individuals to gain knowledge through the observation of others’ behaviour.
+EdApp’s social learning features, like Discussions, enable users to learn from others.

-- Reproduction: Increasing the repetition of a behaviour increases the chance of greater knowledge retention.
-This is achieved through putting the learner in a comfortable environment with relevant and easily accessible materials to learn and practice.
+Reproduction: Increasing the repetition of a behavior increases the chance of greater knowledge retention.
+This is achieved by putting the learner in a comfortable environment with relevant and easily accessible materials to learn and practice.